 The Orchard

-Read Daniel’s short fantasy story, The Orchard, as presented over on his Youtube channel.
-The Orchard is a story of pride and dignity in a world where magic grows on trees.
+Read Daniel’s short fantasy story, The Orchard is a story of pride and dignity in a world where magic grows on trees.
+Read it below or listen to the audio version on YouTube.

 Karsten’s back creaked almost as much as the old wooden cart he pulled through the dirt, his ageing bones protesting against the physical task.
 A lesser man might have groaned or complained at the dull pain in his joints, but he did not.
 Karsten took pride in his own strength and fortitude.
 He suspected it was a part of what made him perfect for his job.
 He wouldn’t be tempted.